lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 Chapter 3.2.5 Desktop
 =====================

-Desktop is an application to change the Desktop background and appearance of icons and even desktop slideshows.
+Desktop is an application to change the desktop background, the appearance of icons, and even desktop slideshows.

 Usage
 ------